interrogator/buzzword/static/swiss-law/example.md

+<br><br>

 # Sample investigation of the Swiss Law Corpus

-> On this page, we provide a sample investigation of key features of the corpus
+> On this page, we provide a sample investigation of key features of the corpus.

 ## Todo...